-The Presentations will occur as follows:
+Each oral presentation will occur as follows:

-- The proposer will have about 15 minutes (maximum) to present their proposed approach to the review panel on Panel Day 1. - Time will be allocated for the NSF review panels to ask questions of the proposer following their presentation (approximately 15 minutes).
-The question-and-answer period does not count against the oral Presentation time limit.
+- The PI will have 15 minutes to present their proposed project to the Blue Ribbon Panel using electronic presentation tools. - Ten minutes will be allocated for the Blue Ribbon Panel to ask questions of the PI following their presentation.